temitope-benson/JupyterNotebook/README.md

- Jupyter Notebook for linear regression machine learning Model
+ # Jupyter Notebook for some machine learning Models